-- No other biomass types than biomass residues, as defined above, are used in the project plant and these • biomass residues are the predominant fuel used in the project plant (some fossil fuels may be co-fired); - For projects that use biomass residues from a production process (e.g. production of sugar or wood panel boards), the implementation of the project shall not result in an increase of the processing capacity of raw input (e.g. sugar, rice, logs, etc.) or in other substantial changes (e.g. product change) in this process: - The biomass residues used by the project facility should not be stored for more than one year; - No significant energy quantities, except from transportation or mechanical treatment of the biomass residues, are required to prepare the biomass residues for fuel combustion, i.e. projects that process the biomass residues prior to combustion (e.g. esterification of waste oils) are not eligible under this methodology.
+- No other biomass types than biomass residues, as defined above, are used in the project plant and these biomass residues are the predominant fuel used in the project plant (some fossil fuels may be co-fired); - For projects that use biomass residues from a production process (e.g. production of sugar or wood panel boards), the implementation of the project shall not result in an increase of the processing capacity of raw input (e.g. sugar, rice, logs, etc.) or in other substantial changes (e.g. product change) in this process; - The biomass residues used by the project facility should not be stored for more than one year;

+No significant energy quantities, except from transportation or mechanical treatment of the biomass residues, are required to prepare the biomass residues for fuel combustion, i.e. projects that process the biomass residues prior to combustion (e.g. esterification of waste oils) or that treat waste that results from the preparation of the biomass residues (e.g. from drying the biomass mechanically) under anaerobic conditions are not eligible under this methodology.

-It is further noted that the methodology is only applicable for the combinations of project activities and baseline scenarios identified in Table 1 below.
+It is further noted that the methodology is only applicable for the combinations of project activities and baseline scenarios identified in Table 2 below.